Whisky Experience at Home with Once Upon a Whisky

 Ledaig Rioja Cask Finish

-Ledaig (meaning ‘safe haven‘ in Gaelic, and pronounced “Letch-ick”) is the name given to peated whisky from the distillery of Tobermory, which is the only distillery on the Isle of Mull.
+Ledaig (meaning ‘safe-haven‘ in Gaelic and pronounced “Letch-ick”) is the name given to peated whisky from Tobermory, the only distillery on the Isle of Mull.

-This beautiful island on the West Coast of Scotland is a paradise for wildlife and outdoors lovers alike.
+This beautiful Island on the West Coast of Scotland is a paradise for wildlife and outdoors lovers.
 Of course, whisky enthusiasts will find something to cheer for.

-Located in the main village of the island, from which it takes the name, Tobermory Distillery is part of this colourful landscape of a northern fishing settlement.
-Born in 1790, the distillery produces both peated and unpeated whisky (under the name of Tobermory), which is used in blends such as Black Bottle and Scottish Leader.
+Located in the Island’s main village, from which it takes the name, Tobermory Distillery is part of this colourful landscape of a northern fishing settlement.
+Born in 1790, the distillery produces peated and unpeated whisky (under Tobermory), which is used in blends such as Black Bottle and Scottish Leader.

-In its history, Tobermory has known several, long silent periods, one of which lasted between 1837 and 1878 and again for four decades after 1930.
+In its history, Tobermory has known several long silent periods, one lasting between 1837 and 1878 and again for four decades after 1930.
 At different times in history, the distillery was owned by unusual joint ventures, an English company which aimed to turn part of it into holiday accommodation and used part of the premises to store cheese.
 Burn Stewart, now under the umbrella of South African Distell, acquired the company in 1993 and has since pushed it.

 The Whisky

-Ledaig Rioja Cask brings in all the oily, maritime qualities of a flagship Ledaig and blends them with the sweet and spicy notes brought by the Rioja wine finish.
-It is the first expression of the Sinclair Series by the distillery, which celebrates Tobermory’s founder, John Sinclair.
+Ledaig Rioja Cask combines all the oily, maritime qualities of a flagship Ledaig with the sweet, spicy notes the Rioja wine finish brings.
+The distillery’s first expression of the Sinclair Series celebrates Tobermory’s founder, John Sinclair.

-The story behind the whisky is that of a Spanish galleon which sank off the harbour of Tobermory over four centuries ago, which was said to hold a secret and rich treasure, now buried in the depths of the village’s shoreline.
+The story behind the whisky is that of a Spanish galleon that sank off the harbour of Tobermory over four centuries ago.
+It was said to hold a secret and rich treasure, now buried in the depths of the village’s shoreline.

-Matured in bourbon casks and finished in Spanish Rioja wine casks, the whisky well balances the flavours of seaweed, grapes and berries, and a peppery smokiness.
+Matured in bourbon casks and finished in Spanish Rioja wine casks, the whisky balances the flavours of seaweed, grapes, and berries with a peppery smokiness.

 More about Rioja Wine

-The wine grown in the province of La Rioja is the oldest one to obtain a Designation of Origin in the country, in 1925.
-Located in North Central Spain, it is mostly known for its red wine production which is mostly based around Tempranillo grapes.
-The region’s wine production benefits from hot summers and cold winters with quite high rainfall.
-The wines tend to be big in flavour and high in tannins.
+The wine grown in the province of La Rioja is the oldest in the country to obtain a Designation of Origin, having received one in 1925.
+Located in North Central Spain, it is mainly known for its red wine production, based around Tempranillo grapes—the region’s wine production benefits from hot summers and cold winters with high rainfall.
+The wines tend to be significant in flavour and high in tannins.

 Big Peat